Madonna and sexuality: Entertainment industry

-Some industry fellows like Joni Mitchell blasted Madonna, as Joe Taysom from Far Out says, before her, "it wasn't a particularly popular route of expressions for female musicians at the time".
-Although, she wouldn't out it "all on Madonna", American singer Sheryl Crow granted her a more serious role than others for damage the image of women using sex as a "form of power" in their "business form".
-Some others praised Madonna's path, such as Tove Lo, or Christina Aguilera.
-Lo said: "Madonna broke down barriers to allow female artists to express their sexuality.
+Some figures from music industry, including Joni Mitchell have criticized Madonna, as Joe Taysom from Far Out nothing prior to her, "it wasn't a particularly popular route of expressions for female musicians at the time".
+While not attributing this shift solely to Madonna, American singer Sheryl Crow gave her a more serious role over others, in damage the image of women for using sex as a "form of power" in their "business form".
+Other artists referred to Madonna's impact, including Christina Aguilera, and Tove Lo who stated: "Madonna broke down barriers to allow female artists to express their sexuality.
 Madonna paved the way— she did all this hard work for us".
-In similar remarks, Louise Redknapp praised her, by saying "without Madonna so many of us wouldn't have been doing what we were doing".
-Madonna herself, responded to Mitchell's commentaries that "women in pop are sexually exploited", saying "we are exploring our sexuality".
-More negative were Steve Allen and Morrissey as both similarly described and compared the singer and her sexuality to a prostitute, with the latter expanded: "I mean the music industry is obviously prostitution anyway".
+In similar remarks, Louise Redknapp referred "without Madonna so many of us wouldn't have been doing what we were doing".
+Madonna made a response in the criticisms that women in pop are sexually exploited, stating, "we are exploring our sexuality".
+More critical were the views of Steve Allen and Morrissey, both of whom compared Madonna and her sexuality to prostitution or to a prostitute; Morrissey added "I mean the music industry is obviously prostitution anyway".